-3. Overall qualifications of funding applicants (25 points): This criterion ascertains whether the funding applicant possesses the necessary education, experience, training, facilities, and administrative resources, accomplish the project.
-This criterion is used to assess how the individual reserve performed in general (based on performance reports, CZMA Section 312 evaluations, previous or ongoing projects, etc.) and if they can support the project and have done so in the past by supplying the required match amounts (50/50 for acquisition projects and 70/30 for construction projects).
-Reserves with solid operating performance and a full complement of core staff (manager, education coordinator, and research coordinator) will generally be given a higher score than those without those items.
+3. Overall qualifications of funding applicants (25 points): This criterion ascertains whether the funding applicant possesses the necessary education, experience, training, facilities, and administrative resources, to accomplish the project.
+This criterion is used to assess how the individual reserve is capable of performing the project in general (based on information provided by the applicant in its proposal) and if they can support the project by supplying the required match amounts (50/50 for acquisition projects and 70/30 for construction projects).
+Reserves who demonstrate in their applications that they have solid operating performance and a full complement of core staff (manager, education coordinator, and research coordinator) will generally be given a higher score than those without those items.
 Performance in completing past construction and acquisition projects will be considered.
 An exception may be where a particular construction or acquisition project is necessary to conduct core program activities.
 New reserves need to demonstrate that they have, or have access to, the necessary capabilities and capacities to complete the project.
 An applicant is only qualified to submit a proposal if they have an approved current management plan and adhere to eligibility requirements.